gofynd/fdk-client-python/documentation/platform/COMMUNICATION.md

-Using this API will return a list of application providers.
+Retrieve a list of providers associated with the platform.

 *Returned Response:*